sebastian/RefugeesOnRails-TeachingMaterials/class-1/slides.md

   - Easiest way to reach many people
   - Low barrier to entry
   - Can make anything from simple personal site, to huge corporate application (think gmail)
+  - Can be a business, or support a business
+  - People expect to find things online
 </aside>

 # What is HTML

+Essentially a collection of tags

+# What is HTML

+Essentially a collection of tags

+`<tag-name />`

+# What is HTML

+Essentially a collection of tags

+`<tag-name> content </tag-name>`

+# What is HTML

+Essentially a collection of tags

+`<tag-name attribute="value" />

 <aside class="notes">
   Show some examples of websites, and show that they are all just HTML